Non-planarity of Markoff graphs mod p: Conclusion

 This is achieved for $d=3$ by the tetrahedron with $V=4$; for $d=4$ by the octahedron with $V=6$; and for $d=5$ by the icosahedron with $V=12$.
 All of the Markoff graphs have the symmetries of a tetrahedron, both rotations and reflections.
 These act by the four sign changes such as $(x,y,z) \mapsto (-x,-y,z)$, together with permutations of the coordinates.
 The Markoff moves themselves give further symmetries, which are closely related to the projective linear group $\PGL(2,p)$.
 Especially for small primes such as $p=5,7,11$, there might be good ways to draw the Markoff graphs on Platonic solids with cross-caps or handles attached.

 For example, Figure~\ref{fig:mod7} could be folded into a tetrahedron with $(3,3,3)$ or one of its sign changes as the center of each face, or as vertices.
 One can also see the outermost hexagon in Figure~\ref{fig:mod7} or \ref{fig:11} as a cross-section of a cube.
-Another natural home for the Markoff graphs mod $p$, in view of $\PGL(2,p)$, would be the hyperbolic surfaces defined from related subgroups of $\PGL(2,\R)$, or perhaps 3-dimensional hyperbolic models with respect to $\PGL(2,\C)$.
+Another natural home for the Markoff graphs mod $p$, in view of $\PGL(2,p)$, would be the hyperbolic surfaces defined from related subgroups of $\PGL(2,\R)$, or perhaps 3-dimensional hyperbolic models with respect to $\PGL(2,\C)$, or the non-congruence modular curves from \cite{C}.
+It would be interesting to compare Theorem~\ref{thm:euler-char} with embeddings of minimal complexity, and find the optimal $c$ for which there are sequences of embeddings with $-\chi=(c+o(1))p^2$ as $p \rightarrow \infty$.

-Finally, we comment on another scaling of the Markoff equation, which is the usual form over the integers:
+Finally, we comment on another scaling of the Markoff equation, which is the usual form over the integers: $ x^2+y^2+z^2=3xyz $.
 Multiplying each variable by 3 transforms this to the Markoff graphs studied here.
 The moves are scaled in a compatible way, for instance

 For $p \neq 3$, the scaling is invertible and either equation leads to the same Markoff graph mod $p$.
 For $p=3$, the $3xyz$-version of the Markoff equation reduces to $x^2+y^2+z^2=0$, where the cubic term has disappeared.
 Whereas $(0,0,0)$ is the only solution to $x^2+y^2+z^2=xyz$, this form has 8 other solutions $(\pm 1, \pm 1, \pm 1)$.
 The moves collapse to sign changes: $x \mapsto 3yz-x = -x \bmod 3$.
 In this way, the rescaled Markoff graph mod 3 can be drawn as a cube, giving a more interesting planar example than the empty graph we dismissed earlier.